inkfarer/ipl-overlay-controls/README.md

 A [NodeCG](https://github.com/nodecg/nodecg) bundle.
 Provides dashboard panels for Inkling Performance Labs tournaments.

+Visit the [wiki](https://github.com/inkfarer/ipl-overlay-controls/wiki) if you are interested in using ipl-overlay-controls for your own graphics.

 ## Install

 1. Install [Node.js](https://nodejs.org/en/) - Using the LTS version (14.x as of writing) is recommended.